1sLand99/LibcoreSyscall/README.md

 - Q: Is this library well-tested?
   A: No. This library is only a Proof of Concept.
 I have tested it on emulators API 21-35 and ABI arm/arm64/x86/x86_64/riscv64.
-  But I cannot guarantee that it will work on all real-world devices.
+  However, I cannot guarantee that it will work on all real-world devices.
 It may crash everywhere.
 Use it at your own risk.
   I believe that this library SHOULD NOT be used in production code.

 - Q: I have found that there are some code snippets for mips/mips64 architecture in the library.
 Can I use it on mips/mips64 devices?
-  A: No. These mips/mips64 code snippets are actually unfinished and untested.
+  A: No. These mips/mips64 code snippets are unfinished and untested.
-  I really doubt whether there is any real-world mip/mips64 device that can run Android 5.0+.
+  I doubt whether there is any real-world mip/mips64 device that can run Android 5.0+.
   If you do really need to use this library on mips/mips64 devices, you can try to add the mips/mips64 architecture support by yourself.

 ## Build